 It’s also recommended to reach out to the creditor or lender reporting the incorrect information.
 Provide them with the same evidence and explanation, and request that they update or remove the inaccurate data.
 Keep a record of these communications as well.

 The credit reporting agency has 30 days to investigate your dispute and respond to your request.
 During this time, they will contact the creditor or lender to verify the accuracy of the reported information.
-If the information is found to be incorrect, the credit reporting agency is obligated to update or remove it from your report.
+If it is found to be incorrect, the credit reporting agency is obligated to update or remove information from your report.

 Best practices for improving your credit score